pharo-ide/TelePharo/README.md

 ```Smalltalk
 TlpRemoteUIManager registerOnPort: 40423
 ```
 Image can be saved with running server.
-Or you can use command line option for this:
+Or you can use command line option to start image with server:
 ```bash
 ./pharo PharoServer.image remotePharo --startServerOnPort=40423
 ```